johnmramirez/Restaurant_Review_Backend_System/README.md

 A Java REST service that saves and serves anonymous restaurant reviews.
 Utilizes Java, Spring MVC, and a MongoDB datastore.
 The REST service and the MongoDB database can be converted into separate Docker images and deployed within separate Docker containers.

-PROJECT 2:
+PROJECT 2a:
 A Java REST service that saves and serves anonymous restaurant reviews.
-HTTP requests are load-balanced.
-Utilizes Java, Spring MVC, Eureka, and MongoDB.
-The REST application, load-balancer, and the MongoDB database can be converted into separate Docker images and deployed within separate Docker containers to scale up.
+HTTP requests are routed through an API Gateway to the appropriate microservice.
+Utilizes Java, Spring MVC, Spring Gateway, and MongoDB.
+The REST application, API Gateway, and the MongoDB database can be converted into separate Docker images and deployed within separate Docker containers to scale up.